mikersays/chatty/README.md

 - An animated spinner appears while pending the AI response.
 - When the user inputs `q` to quit, the conversation saves to a markdown file on the user's desktop.

+## FAQ

+Q: How do I view markdown?
+A: Download Visual Code Studio.
+Launch the markdown file and click the `Open Preview to the Side` button.
+A more readable format should appear in the right pane.

 ## Tinkering Notes

 Adjust values according to your preferences.